Presidential Drawdown Authority

-Presidential Drawdown Authority (PDA) is a power granted to the President of the United States under sections 506(a) and 552(c) of the Foreign Assistance Act of 1961 (22 U.S.C. §§ 2318(a), 2348a(c)) to direct the immediate transfer of defense articles and services from U.S. Government stockpiles to foreign governments or international organizations in response to unforeseen military emergencies or other legislatively authorized purposes.
-PDA does not require prior appropriation, but the President must notify Congress before a drawdown and report on its execution and impact.
+Presidential Drawdown Authority (PDA) is a statutory authority under the Foreign Assistance Act of 1961 that allows the President of the United States to direct the immediate transfer of defense articles and services from U.S. Government stockpiles in response to unforeseen military emergencies or other specified foreign policy needs.
+Recipients may include foreign governments and international organizations, and the President must notify Congress before and after a drawdown.

 Background

+Under the Foreign Assistance Act of 1961, PDA was established to respond to ‘unforeseen emergencies’ by permitting the President to draw defense articles from Department of Defense inventories without requiring new appropriations.
+Statutory language directs that an emergency must be unforeseen at the time of enactment of the annual appropriations or foreign assistance authorization.
+Originally capped at $100 million annually, Congress authorized larger aggregate amounts in 2022 and 2023, including increases to support security assistance for Ukraine and other U.S. foreign policy priorities.

-PDA was first enacted as part of the Foreign Assistance Act of 1961 to allow the President to meet “unforeseen emergencies” by drawing on Department of Defense stockpiles without waiting for new appropriations.
-Initially limited to $100 million per fiscal year, Congress raised the cap to $11 billion for FY 2022 and to $14.5 billion for FY 2023 to address the needs of Ukraine following the 2022 Russian invasion.
+To this end, Congress raised the cap to $11 billion for FY 2022 and to $14.5 billion for FY 2023 to address the needs of Ukraine following the 2022 Russian invasion.